 Our circumstances in life are constantly changing, as do people’s behaviors.
 As a result, a divorce is never truly final and many divorcees find themselves facing post-divorce modifications at least once.
 There is usually a need for a modification when there has been a substantial change in circumstances.
 Regardless of the reason for the modification, you will need to enlist professional, compassionate legal assistance to guide you through the modification process.
-With nearly 30 years of experience, Attorney Buckley stands ready to do just that.
+Since 1992, Attorney Buckley stands ready to do just that.

 It could be that a former spouse is disobeying the divorce decree, thereby making life difficult for you.
 We sincerely hope you are never faced with that situation, but where such an issue arises, rest assured that Buckley Law Offices, P.C. is here to assist you in a petition to the court and a case for contempt against that person.
 Disobeying a court order is a serious offense and it requires aggressive action from an experienced attorney.

 If you believe there has been a significant life change for you or your former spouse, you may seek to modify the divorce decree based on that.
 Examples of circumstances that may warrant a modification include a change in income, loss of a job, illness, or remarriage.
 You need to enlist the help of a professional experienced divorce attorney in filing a court petition for modification.
 Your divorce attorney should be one who knows how the laws may have changed since your original divorce decree was issued.